HSLdevcom/hsl-map-style/README.md

 This is the main vector style for maps used throughout HSL's internal and external services.
 It's Mapbox / Maplibre -compatible and customizable depending on your needs by toggling the layers.

+> **_Note about recent major changes:_** HSL map styles have been changed to use OpenMapTiles schema.
+New styles are maintained under `development` and `master` -branches.
+> If you're looking old style versions, please check `master-old` -branch for old master branch and `hsl-map-server-v1` for style used by Reittiopas and map servers.
+> Those versions will be not updated anymore, so please migrate to use the new style.

 ## About components

 The complete style with all the layers is in file [`style.json`](style.json).
 The same style splitted in components is under [`style/`](style/) directory.
 There are also a couple of themes available.